 Going to court and filing a contempt action against your spouse for failing to pay his or her responsible portion of the debt is an option.
 However, in the meantime, creditors are still calling you and may even be garnishing your wages.

-Bankruptcy: a Solution to Your Foreclosure
+Bankruptcy: A Solution To Your Foreclosure

-Received a Foreclosure Notice?
-Don’t Delay.
-Call me Immediately.
+Received A Foreclosure Notice?
+Call Me Immediately.

 To save your home from foreclosure, it is important to visit with a bankruptcy attorney immediately, especially prior to the sheriff’s sale of your property.
 As soon as you get notice of foreclosure or if you expect notice, call me and I will sit down and talk with you about the process.
 I will answer all of your bankruptcy-related questions and give counseling on how filing is likely to affect other areas of your life.